 Here are various blog resources related to all the taxes involved with property interests, from VAT and SDLT, to income and capital gains, to rates and council tax.
 These will help you work alongside other accounting and tax advisors to make sure you cover all bases to reduce your overall tax liabilities.

 Services & Compliance

 Here are various blog resources related to the services and compliance at a property.
 These range from say your fire and health and safety compliance, through to services like cleaning and utilitities.
 These resources help provide an overview of each area without getting too technical, so you can plan it all in at the right time and best cost.

-Here are various blog resources related to any other general subjects involved with properties and their interests.
+Here are various blog resources related to any other general subjects involved with properties and their interests, including sub-categories of Procedures, Principles, and Special Occasions.
 So whether it's the basics of property management, or more specific property issues and queries that don't naturally fall in the other categories, you'll find them all here.

 Condition & Repairs